 However, a more compelling explanation comes from examining the pattern of remittance inflows and exchange rate overvaluation.
-As Chart 4A suggests, countries that had overvalued exchange rates in the 1990s received significantly lower remittances.
-The same pattern is seen when we plot remittances in the 1990s against exchange rate overvaluation in the 1980s (Chart 4B), suggesting that causality runs from exchange rates to remittances.
+As Chart 5A suggests, countries that had overvalued exchange rates in the 1990s received significantly lower remittances.
+The same pattern is seen when we plot remittances in the 1990s against exchange rate overvaluation in the 1980s (Chart 5B).
 It is plausible that emigrants stop sending funds as they see an overvalued exchange rate, and as they find it cheaper to send goods directly.
 It is also likely that overvalued exchange rates in many of these countries were accompanied by exchange controls and dual exchange rates, which IMF 2005 finds are deterrents to remittances.